Case study: Building a Hemp House

 While the hempcrete was drying we installed the windows and external doors.
-These were made by a local joiner out of hard wood as we like the look of wood windows.
+These were made by a local joiner out of hardwood as we liked the look of wood windows.

-The house is plastered throughout with a hemplime plaster to maintain the breathable nature of the wall and decorated inside with a breathable clay paint.
+The house is plastered throughout with a hemp-lime plaster to maintain the breathable nature of the wall and decorated inside with breathable clay paint.
 We used Earthborn clay paints.

 Please don’t hesitate to contact East Yorkshire Hemp if you are considering your own hempcrete build we will be happy to share our experiences with you.